vivardhanrao/attendance_analyser/README.md

 The graphs are generated using 'matplotlib' library ( http://matplotlib.org/ ) in Python.

 To run the application on your computer, clone the repository onto your computer and execute command "manage.py runserver" in command line (cmd for Windows).
+Then go to http://127.0.0.1:8000/ on a browser.
 P.S.: Make your current directory as the repository cloned.

+Check 'Demo' for screenshots of the project.

 Python version: 2.7.12
 Django version: 1.10.1